Jul3ia/Jul3ia.github.io/_posts/blog/2017-01-07-runtime-constraintery.md

   feature:
 date: 2017-01-07T18:00:00-04:00
 ---
-> Or how to keep from throwing yourself out a window over Autolayout issues with just a few easy Xcode debugger console commands
+> Or how to keep from throwing yourself out a window over runtime constraint issues with just a few easy Xcode debugger console commands

 Autolayout issues can be a pain.
 We’ve all seen those familiar error messages at runtime in our Xcode console, but hesitate to change anything in our storyboards or nibs, because _seriously_, who wants to open that can of worms?
 Well, here are a few simple tricks that might ease your reluctance to open those dreaded files, and hopefully also save you from digging endlessly through the IBHaystack to find the offending element.